nragland37/my-portfolio/content/featured/03-analysisTool/index.md

   - Data Analysis
 ---

-R-based Shiny application that maps availability and identifies optimal engagement times to enhance participation within an organization.
+R-based Shiny application that maps the availability of individuals across their schedules, enabling organizations to optimize engagement periods